silviaespanagil/silviaespanagil/README.md

 # Hola mundo!👋

-My name is Silvia España -yes, just like the country 🤭- and I'm a Junior Front End Developer.
+My name is Silvia España -yes, just like the country 🤭- and I'm a Junior Front End Developer and Mobile Developer.
 Welcome to my Git.✨

 You may refer to me as she, her.